chimnayajith/BBC-Big-Brown-Coders/README.md

 Existing solutions are often fragmented, requiring separate apps for fall detection, SOS alerts, location sharing, and medication reminders, leading to inefficiencies and delays in emergencies.

 This project aims to develop an integrated SOS system with:
-- Fall detection using OpenCV (from phone cameras) and CCTV footage analysis.
+- Fall detection using sensors in phones and CCTV footage analysis.
 - Automated SOS alerts (calls/SMS) when the phone's battery drops below a critical level.
 - Real-time location sharing with a linked caretaker.
 - Customizable settings for SOS alerts and monitoring, managed by the caretaker.